Tonto: Character

 Tonto made his first appearance on the 11th episode of the radio show The Lone Ranger.
 Two conflicting origin stories have been given for the character Tonto and how he came to work with the Lone Ranger.
-As originally presented, in the December 7, 1938, radio broadcast, Reid had already been well established as the Lone Ranger when he met Tonto.
-In that episode Cactus Pete, a friend of the Lone Ranger's, tells the story of how the masked man and Tonto first met.
+As originally presented, in the December 7, 1938 radio broadcast, Reid had already been well established as the Lone Ranger when he met Tonto.
+In that episode Cactus Pete, a friend of the Lone Ranger, tells the story of how the masked man and Tonto first met.
 According to that tale, Tonto had been caught in the explosion when two men dynamited a gold mine they were working.
 One of the men wanted to kill the wounded Tonto, but the Lone Ranger arrived on the scene and made him administer first aid.
 The miner subsequently decided to keep Tonto around, intending to make him the fall guy when he would later murder his partner.
 The Lone Ranger foiled both the attempted murder and the framing.
 No reason was given in the episode as to why Tonto chose to travel with the Lone Ranger, rather than continue about his business.

 A different version was given in later episodes of the radio drama and at the beginning of The Lone Ranger television series: Tonto rescues the sole surviving Texas Ranger of a party that was tricked into an ambush by the outlaw Butch Cavendish.
 Tonto recognizes the ranger as someone who had saved him when they were both boys.
 He refers to him by the title "ke-mo sah-bee", explaining that the phrase means "faithful friend" (radio series) or "trusty scout" (television series) in the language of his tribe.
 In the 2013 film, Tonto translates the word as meaning "wrong brother".
 Tonto buries the dead rangers, and the Lone Ranger instructs him to make a sixth empty grave to leave the impression that he, too, is dead.